What is the Problem?

 - About 180 pregnant women reached with prenatal supplement across the 3 communities from October, 2018 – February 2019

 - Over 1200 children immunized and 300 women received prenatal education from October, 2018 – February, 2019 through our weekly volunteer services.
-Over 300 hours of volunteer service provided by our volunteers.
+Over 2000 hours of volunteer service provided by our Health volunteer Corps (HVC).

 Where will your donation go?

-- We will use your donation to procure clean birth kits for distribution to pregnant women in remote communities for safe delivery
+- We will use your donation to procure clean birth kits for distribution to pregnant women in remote communities ensure clean and safe delivery

-- We will use your donation to train more community health workers on basic lifesaving skills
+- We will use your donation to train more community health workers and village Health workers on basic lifesaving skills

-- We will use your donation to recruit more skilled volunteers to cover more communities.
+- We will use your donation to recruit more Health Volunteer Corps (HVC) to cover more communities.